windicss/svelte-windicss-preprocess/README.md

 For svelte-kit with vite please try to use our [vite-plugin](https://github.com/windicss/vite-plugin-windicss) first.
 This repo is meant for special use cases or bundler solution without SSR.

+> we do have an experimental option flag `kit: true` on svelte-windicss-preprocess
 ---

 ## Installation